westonruter/syntax-highlighting-code-block/readme.md

 # Server-Side Code Syntax Highlighting Block

 A WordPress plugin which extends Gutenberg by adding *server-side* syntax highlighting to the WordPress core code block.
+Fully compatible with the [offical AMP plugin](https://amp-wp.org).

 Example: